mozzarellaV8/federal-firearms-licenses/regression-trees-finance.md

 <img src="vis/eda-finance/dist-rpart-splits.png" alt="dist-rpart-splits" width="600">

-Interesting to note a negative skew on the firstsplit ($50,000-$74,999) and positive skew in the second ($150,00 or more).
+Interesting to note a negative skew on the first split ($50,000-$74,999) and positive skew in the second ($150,00 or more).
+Also interesting that the tree splits such that moving into the tails of each skew leads to lowest average FFL count.

 - 1st split - $50,000-$74,999 - negative skew
 - 2nd split - $150,000 or more - positive skew